Your web browser is out of date

 Sunday Possible Ministry Hours

-Fellows serve with their ministry teams for 20 hours a week.
-Each Fellow has a primary ministry team that they serve with, although there are also opportunities to learn from other teams.
-You can specialize in any area, from Student Ministry to Pastoral Care to Worship.
+Fellows serve with their ministry teams 20 hours a week.
+Each Fellow has a ministry team that they serve with during the Institute, although there are many opportunities to learn from other teams on our staff throughout the year.
+There are many different ministry teams to serve with during the Institute, from Student Ministry to Pastoral Care to Worship.
 Besides doing impactful ministry work, Fellows also receive coaching and development from those on their ministry team and the Institute team.

 “The best part of The Fellowship was finding new intimacy with Jesus.
 Learning His Word and being with His people resulted in a deeper understanding of who God is.”